free-ran-ue/free-ran-ue.github.io/doc/doc-user-guide/07-console.md

     ```bash
     cd free-ran-ue
-    make
+    make all
     ```

-    After building, a binary executable file will be generated in the `build` folder.
+    After building, a binary executable file and frontend static files will be generated in the `build` folder.

 ## C. Start Console